fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ## Licensing

-Once a tenant has a Brand and Campaign successfully registered with the 10DLC network, SMS entitlement and capability for users follows the same entitlement model as Microsoft Teams Phone and Microsoft Teams Calling Plans.
+SMS licensing for users is included with and follows the same model as Microsoft Teams Calling Plans.

-Users must be licensed, voice-enabled, and located in the United States, Puerto Rico, or Canada.
+Apart from registering the company Brand and Campaign for access to the 10DLC network, users must be licensed with Teams, Teams Phone, and a Microsoft Teams Calling Plan.

-The number of SMS messages included in Microsoft Calling Plans is described as follows:
+The number of SMS messages per Calling Plan license depends on the Microsoft Calling Plan assigned and can be determined in the following table:

 |Teams Calling Plan | Supports SMS capability |Included SMS (threshold before paying overage) |
 |:-----|:-----|:-----|